Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Strength Of Character

-Jakes' inspiring early life and his relationship with his wife says some very good things about his character.
+Jakes' inspiring early life and his relationship with his wife say a lot about his character.

 Just six months into their marriage, Bishop Jakes and Serita survived a horrific car crash that left Serita with severe leg and foot injuries.
 Doctors weren't sure she would ever walk again....
 Bishop Jakes focused his energy and attention on her immediate care.
 As he said